-Limited partners of Holdings, some of whom are employees, held approximately 15% of the equity interests in Holdings as of March 31, 2022.
+Our employees and other limited partners of Holdings held approximately 18% of the equity interests in Holdings as of March 31, 2021.
 As a result, our results reflect that significant noncontrolling interest.

 We operate our business in a single segment.